hyzhak/ollama-mcp-server/memory-bank/progress.md

 - No automated test coverage yet.
 - Only stdio transport is implemented; HTTP/SSE is planned.
+- Streaming is not available in stdio mode; responses are returned only after completion.
 - Error messages could be more detailed for some edge cases.
 - Future Ollama or MCP SDK changes may require handler updates.